gnana997/ipc-jsonrpc/examples/vscode-extension/README.md

 # VSCode Extension Example

-This example demonstrates how to create a VSCode extension that communicates with a Go server using `@gnana997/ipc-jsonrpc` over IPC (Inter-Process Communication).
+This example demonstrates how to create a VSCode extension that communicates with a Go server using `node-ipc-jsonrpc` over IPC (Inter-Process Communication).

 ## Features